Alfakynz/PackWize/README.md

 - Export the modpack's content list to an MD file
 - Refresh the pack.toml and index.toml files

-All of these functions can be run for one Minecraft version in one launcher or for all Minecraft versions in all launchers
+All of these functions can be run for one Minecraft version in one launcher or for all Minecraft versions in all launchers.

 ## 🌲 Modpack tree example